 Beef contains haem iron whereas spinach contains non-haem iron.
 Non-haem iron is harder for your body to absorb and use.

-When we compare the two we find that spinach provides us with 1.7% absorption rate, which provides a meager 0.044mg of iron.
+When we compare the two, we find that spinach provides us with 1.7% absorption rate, which provides a meagre 0.044mg of iron.

 Compare this to the beef where we have a 20% absorption rate, and this delivers a 0.5mg of iron absorbed.

 So, although spinach starts out as having slightly more iron, beef ends up the more nutritious way to get your iron!

 And as if all that wasn’t enough – spinach also puts many people at risk of developing stones, such as kidney or bladder stones and this may further complicate your fertility journey if you’re prone to stones.

-The high content of oxalates in spinach causes it to react with calcium, reducing your possibility of using the calcium and also forming it into stones.
+The high content of oxalates in spinach causes it to react with calcium, reducing your possibility of using the calcium and forming it into stones.

 It’s therefore important to do the following to reduce this effect:

 - Always eat spinach cooked